 Family member health care reimbursement

-VA is reimbursing family members for eligible out-of-pocket medical expenses related to the 15 covered conditions.
-We can only pay for treatment after you have received payment from all your other health plans.
+Family members of Veterans who also resided at Camp Lejeune during the qualifying period are eligible for reimbursement of out-of-pocket medical expenses related to the 15 covered health conditions.
+VA can only pay treatment costs that remain after payment from your other health plans.

 Apply online for reimbursement or call 1-866-372-1144 for help.

 What type of evidence can I submit with my application?